vinay-ghate/SehatScan/DEPLOYMENT.md

 ### **Common Issues:**

-1. **OCR Dependencies:**
+1. **OCR Not Available on Streamlit Cloud:**
-   - PaddleOCR may not work on Streamlit Cloud due to system dependencies
+   - PaddleOCR is not compatible with Streamlit Cloud (Python 3.13 + system dependencies)
-   - **Solution**: Use the "Input JSON" tab to paste medical data directly
+   - **This is expected behavior** - the app is designed to work without OCR
-   - OCR works best in local development environments
+   - **Solution**: Use JSON input mode - all other features work perfectly
-   - The app automatically detects OCR availability and adapts the interface
+   - The app automatically detects this and shows appropriate interface

 2. **API Keys:**
    - Make sure keys are properly set in Streamlit secrets